Sun Dried Tomato Pesto (Pesto Rosso)

 If you want to make a vegan version of this pesto, skip adding the parmesan cheese or replace it with 2-3 tablespoon of nutritional yeast.

-Skip the nuts to make a nut-free tomato pesto.
-You will hardly feel any difference and the pesto still tastes very delicious.
+Skip the nuts to make nut-free tomato pesto.
+You will hardly feel any difference, and the pesto will still taste delicious.

-You can make this pesto by skipping the basil or replacing it with other herbs like parsley, cilantro, or mint.
+You can make this pesto without the basil or by replacing it with other herbs like parsley, cilantro, or mint.

-To roast the almonds in an oven, Preheat your oven to 350 degrees F. Spread the almonds out on a baking sheet in an even layer.
-Bake the almonds for 10-12 minutes, stirring once or twice, until they are lightly browned and fragrant.
+To roast the almonds in an oven, Preheat your oven to 360°F. Spread the almonds out on a baking sheet in an even layer.
+Bake the almonds for 10-12 minutes, stirring once or twice, until lightly browned and fragrant.
 Remove the baking sheet from the oven and let the almonds cool before using them.

 Serving Suggestions